 Sussex Wildlife Trust

 The Sussex Wildlife Trust is a conservation charity that focuses on protecting the wonderfully rich natural life found in our towns, countryside and coasts.
-A core part of their work is Living Seas, where they are actively involved in safeguarding the future of UK’s seas through designation of Marine Conservation Zones, running citizen science projects, as well as responding to consultations on developments that may affect Sussex marine life.
+A core part of their work is Living Seas, where they are actively involved in safeguarding the future of UK’s seas through designation of Marine Conservation Zones, running citizen science projects, as well as responding to consultations on developments that may affect marine life.

 The Living Coast (Brighton & Lewes Downs UNESCO World Biosphere Region)